Arich Anpin: The Thirteen attributes of Mercy

 The Aramaic term Arich Anpin derives from the Hebrew phrase Erech Apaim ("slow to anger" - literally "long nose"), one of the Thirteen Attributes of Mercy enumerated in Exodus 34:6-7.
 Arich ("long") implies the infinite extension of Divine Will in Creation, while "long nose" also implies "long breath" (the opposite of impatient "short breath").
 Arich Anpin denotes the extension of infinite patience and mercy.
 The thirteen principles of Divine mercy are symbolized in Kabbalah by the thirteen parts of the Dikna ("Beard") of Arich Anpin, each a channel of rectification (Tikunai Dikna) The "hairs" of the beard symbolise Tzimtzum (Constriction), individual powers to contract the infinite light of Arich Anpin so that it can be received by lower Creation, bestowing upon them infinite mercy.
 The seventh (mid-part) in the thirteen attributes of mercy (v'emet - "truth" in the listing of Kabbalah), are the "cheeks/face" of Arich Anpin not covered by "hair"; the light of Arich Anpin shining without constriction.
 "Truth" in both Jewish law and Kabbalah denotes continuation without being affected by change.

 Arich Anpin-Long Face and Zeir Anpin-Short Face

-As the operative Divine Will through Creation, Arich Anpin acts as the soul descending within and guiding the Divine Intellect and Emotions.
-In parallel lesser process, Zeir Anpin acts as the revelation of Divine Delight and Will, through Da'at (the sephirah of "Knowledge", the Lower counterpart of Keter) into emotional expression.
+As the operative Divine Will through Creation, Arich Anpin (Macroprosopus) acts as the soul descending within and guiding the Divine Intellect and Emotions.
+In parallel lesser process, Zeir Anpin (Microprosopus) acts as the revelation of Divine Delight and Will, through Da'at (the sephirah of "Knowledge", the Lower counterpart of Keter) into emotional expression.
 This becomes the soul within the ultimate realisation of creation into action, through Nukvah ("Feminine" the Partzuf of Malchut).
 As Keter and Daat are two dimensions of the same principle, they are alternately listed among countings of the 10 Sephirot, becoming Da'at Elyon and Da'at Tachton (Higher, concealed Knowledge and Lower, revealed Knowledge).